Wit and Mirth, or Pills to Purge Melancholy: Later versions

 In 1968 S. A. J. Bradley published Sixty Ribald Songs from Pills to Purge Melancholy: Sixty Songs with Music.
 This served as a source for several folk singers.
 In 1990 the City Waites recorded Pills to Purge Melancholy (26 songs sung by Lucie Skeaping and Richard Wistreich).
 They followed up in 1995 with Bawdy Ballads of Old England.
 This time only a few of the songs were from D'Urfey's collection.
+In 1997 Kate Rusby released 'Sir Eglamore' on Hourglass.
 In 2000 Hesperus recorded the album My Thing Is My Own: Bawdy Songs of D'Urfey.
 In 2007 a 364-page edition of the collection appeared.
 It is not clear whether this contains the music as well as the words, or how many of songs are included.